rh20624/KilluaKukuroo.github.io/index.md

 My research interests are broadly in the areas of **Human-Centered Cyber-Physical Systems**, **Crowd Sensing and Infrastructure Sensing**, **Spatio-Temporal Data Mining**, and **Sensor-based Human Activity Recognition**.
 Feel free to drop me an email at zhiqing.hong AT rutgers DOT edu.

 **Recent News**
+* Nov.2023: Serve as a Reviewer for AISTATS 2024.
+* Nov.2023: Serve as a PC member for LREC-COLING 2024.
 * Nov.2023: Serve as a Reviewer for DMLR (first round of submission).
 * Oct.2023: Serve as a PC member for AAAI 2024.
 * Sep.2023: Serve as a reviewer for TOSN.